 Can You Train Muay Thai and BJJ Together?

-This isn’t the same case with every martial arts.
+This isn’t the same case with every martial art.
 For example, learning Muay Thai and Taekwondo can hurt your ability in either one.
 They both use striking art but have very different movements that could accidentally be used in the wrong sport.

 Can You Switch from BJJ to Muay Thai?